 According to 1st Financial Training Services, 96% of unhappy customers will not complain, but 91% of them will simply leave and never come back.
 Which can be difficult to come back from.

-All businesses should provide a good experience
+All businesses should provide a solid customer experience

 Any employee who is in contact with customers needs to know the right way to interact with them.
 The in-store experience is key in determining if someone will come back to shop.
 Your staff should be as friendly and helpful as possible and make sure the customer’s experience is a pleasant one.
 Integrating a cloud phone system into your business is also a great way to keep in contact with your customers.

 Even online businesses have great customer relationships.